bartekrutkowski/iocell/doc/source/best-practices.rst

 Best practices
 --------------

-These are some generic guidelines for working with iocage managed jails.
+These are some generic guidelines for working with iocell managed jails.

 **Use PF as a module**